Fill one form and get quotes for cable assemblies from multiple manufacturers

 Figure 4: one BFIC with 4 antennas configured in a 2x2 sub-array and SR being implemented

 Each BFIC drives four dual-polarised antennas arranged on a 2x2 quad.
 Figure 4 depicts a BFIC alongside four antenna elements arranged in this 2x2 sub-array configuration.
 On a multi-layer PCB, the antennas are implemented on one side, while the BFICs are assembled on the other side.
-It is a Ka-band Quad 4x2 TX Beamformer IC and Figure 5 shows the system diagram of the 8 RF channels (4 V and 4 H) for the 2x2 subarray.
+Figure 5 shows the system diagram of a Ka-band Quad 4x2 TX Beamformer IC for the 2x2 subarray.

 Figure 5: Tx BFIC with eight beamforming channels for 2x2 sub-array